mariotaglia/crystalCF/README.md

 Comment line
 Position of the rings in the z direction (in delta units) Comment line
-Surface charge of the channel inner wall (in charges/nm^-2_ Comment line
 Surface-polymer attraction strength

-systemtype 52:
-Comment line
+systemtype 52: Same as 42, but with a cylinder instead of channel Comment line
 Radius of the rod (in nm)
 Comment line